tHarvey303/synthesizer/docs/source/getting_started/overview.rst

 Overview
 ========

-Synthesizer is a C accelerated Python package for generating synthetic observations from theoretical models.
+Synthesizer is a C-accelerated Python package for generating synthetic observations from theoretical models.
 In this section you will find a brief overview of the code, its philosophy, and the main tools that it uses.

 Philosophy
 ~~~~~~~~~~~